pingcap/docs-cn/enable-tls-between-components.md

 This document describes how to enable encrypted data transmission between components within a TiDB cluster.
 Once enabled, encrypted transmission is used between the following components:

-- TiDB and TiKV; TiDB and PD
-- TiKV and PD
+- Communication between TiDB, TiKV, PD, and TiFlash
 - TiDB Control and TiDB; TiKV Control and TiKV; PD Control and PD
-- Internal communication within each TiKV, PD, TiDB cluster
+- Internal communication within each TiDB, TiKV, PD, and TiFlash cluster

 Currently, it is not supported to only enable encrypted transmission of some specific components.